Suzanne Nelson Karreman and her family, along with a dedicated and passionate farm team,…

-Holly Whitesides and Andy Bryant are first generation famers raising Certified Animal Welfare Approved by A Greener World (AGW) meat chickens, pigs, meat goats and beef cattle at Against the Grain Farm in Zionville, North Carolina.
+Holly Whitesides and Andy Bryant are first generation famers raising Certified Animal Welfare Approved by A Greener World (AGW) pigs and beef cattle at Against the Grain Farm in Zionville, North Carolina.
 Holly became interested in farming in college, where she was inspired to become actively involved in doing something about the state of the food system.
 Andy and Holly gained farm experience individually before farming together for seven years.
 In 2012, they purchased the initial 18 acres of Against the Grain Farm.
-Over the years, they gradually increased their acreage and are now farming 35 acres.
+Over the years, they gradually increased their acreage, and 2021 marks their tenth growing season on the farm.
 “It’s a typical mountain farm,” Holly explains.
 “The land is diverse, with some flat, tillable land along with mixed pasture and woods of varying degrees of slope and steepness.”
-Andy and Holly are joined on the farm by their daughters Beatrice and Corva, along with several farm interns.
+Andy and Holly and their family are joined on the farm by several farm interns.

 For Andy and Holly, observation is one of the most important aspects of their animal husbandry practices, as well as providing clean water and good land and pasture management.
 “Taking a few moments during a daily chore to really observe the animals is the key to good management,” says Holly.
 “The animals have constant access to pasture or range, sunshine and fresh air, and pasture-based management does a lot for parasite management and nutrition.”